Healthy Homes Website

 Thermally Controlled: Houses that do not maintain adequate temperatures may place the safety of residents at increased risk from exposure to extreme cold or heat.

 * * * Our Healthy Homes staff are not doctors or lawyers.
-The information on our Healthy Homes Website does not provide medical or legal advice.
+We cannot inspect your home.
+This Healthy Homes Website is not intended to be medical or legal advice. * * *